conan-io/docs/extending/template_system/command_new.rst

 .. warning::

-    This has to be an considered as an **experimental** feature, we might change the context provided to this templates once we have more exmpales from the community.
+    This has to be an considered as an **experimental** feature, we might change the context provided to this templates once we have more examples from the community.

 Using the Conan command :command:`conan new` is a very convenient way to start a new project with a example `conanfile.py`.
 This command has a ``--template`` argument you can use to provide a path to a template file for the ``conanfile.py`` itself or even a path to a folder containing files for a C++ project using Conan recipes.

 The argument ``--template`` can take an absolute path or a relative path.
 If relative, Conan will look for the files starting in the Conan cache folder ``templates/command/new/``, this is very useful in combination with :ref:`conan_config_install` because you can easily share these templates with all your team.